-The Bonds are subject to optional redemption beginning July 15, 2026 as more fully described herein.
+The Bonds are not subject to optional redemption prior to maturity.
 The Bonds issued as Term Bonds are subject to mandatory sinking fund redemption as more fully described herein.

 DENOMINATIONS

 The Bonds are being issued in the denomination of \$5,000 or integral multiple thereof.